butter-network/butter/docs/pres/slides.md

    - Note that there is no central server here, the information isn't stored in a database
    - The 2 nodes have never been *explicitly* made aware of each other
    - Yet one node has been able to find information that was added by another node
-   - This is all well and good, but it would be terrible if the information was intrinsically tied to the CLI node
+   - This is all well and good, but it would be terrible if the information for strawberries was intrinsically tied to the CLI node
 6. Kill CLI node
 7. Retrieve on browser once more - data has persisted beyond the existence of the CLI node
 8. Create a new CLI node